bartongroup/slivka/sphinx-docs/getting_started.rst

 First, navigate to the *services* folder in your slivka project directory.
 It contains a single *example.service.yaml* file which contains the service information.
-We will go through each section of the file.
+In fact, any file in this directory, whose name ends with *service.yaml*, is automatically recognised as a service definition.
+In this part we will go through each section of the file.
-The configuration files use yaml_, so please familiarize with the yaml syntax before continuing.
+The configuration files are written in yaml_, so make sure you are familiar with the yaml syntax before continuing.

 .. _yaml: https://yaml.org/